 A quality client profitability analysis will provide a firm with the needed information to make improvements that are relevant to specific clients, originators and timekeepers.
 Client profitability information has a number of strategic uses including:

 Let’s see how this analysis operates in practice.
 If you recall our previous post, our sample firm was made up of 3 practices.
 The essential components of these practices are as follows:

 To view to more clear version of this image, view a full size PDF at this link .

 The information in this table is a starting point for creating a client profitability analysis.
-Timekeeper revenues and costs allocated by client and matter, and a client and matter level analysis must ultimately reconcile with timekeeper amounts.
+Timekeeper revenues and costs are allocated by client and matter, and a client and matter level analysis must ultimately reconcile with timekeeper amounts.
 Billable hours are used in the calculation of cost per billable hour.
 Client hours billed (fees relieved, billed hours etc.) are used for the application of overhead when costing client/matter work.
 Hours allocated by practice are important when attorneys and paralegals work in more than one practice area.
 In our example, only Paralegal 1 is a shared resource.

-From our last post, we focused on calculating profit per hour by timekeeper and by section.
+In our last post, we focused on calculating profit per hour by timekeeper and by section.
 Now, our focus is on analyzing profitability by client and by matter.
 To accomplish this analysis, we need the following data:

 All information used to calculate average profit per hour plus